 This affective and temporary cartography pretended to be a acknowledgment of this permanent but discontinuous mutation of life.

 K: Why was it important to project Revém Natura outside?
 How do you see your work in conversation with the environment?

 Ж: The experience was since the beginning conceived to be in a (any) public/open space.
-Then a grant by the Brazilian goverment and this kind reception of the community made it possible.
+Then a grant by the Brazilian government and this kind reception of the community made it possible.
 This CI.NE (Natural Expanded Cinema) experience intends to arrange the conditions to the emergency of a ” self consistent aggregate”.
-The heterogenrous elements (projectors, sunset, film, nature sounds, prepared screens,etc) most of them not intentional were “invited” to the compound this aggregate and the flux between their differences should be able to generate this “cine-haptic state”.
+The heterogeneous elements (projectors, sunset, film, nature sounds, prepared screens,etc) most of them not intentional were “invited” to the compound this aggregate and the flux between their differences should be able to generate this “cine-haptic state”.

 Helio Oticica once said something that was really important to me … not sure how to translate, maybe “Antropophagy is to swallow the environment”.
 Revém Natura could had be an experience in that the environment swallows cinema and vice versa.

 K: Do you prefer showing in the gallery or in nature?